Ruslan Chinakhov: Career

 Ruslan entered his first tournament in 2005, at the age of 13, at the Russian pool championships.
 The following year, he won the 2006 Kremlin Cup 9-Ball event.
 Chinakhov reached his first semi-finals of a Euro Tour event the following year in 2007, doing so at the Netherlands Open 2007, losing to Imran Majid 10–7.

 Chinakhov's career took off in 2009, at the age of 17, he won his first world championship, winning the junior 2009 WPA World Nine-ball Championship, winning 11–7 in the final.
-The following year, Chinakhov made the semi-finals of the 2010 WPA World Eight-ball Championship defeating number one seed Mika Immonen, Yukio Akakariyama and Jeffrey de Luna before a loss to Karl Boyes.
+The following year, Chinakhov made the semi-finals of the 2010 WPA World Eight-ball Championship defeating number one seed Mika Immonen, Yukio Akakariyama and Jeff De Luna before a loss to Karl Boyes.

 Chinakhov's most successful season came in 2017, when he won the European Pool Championships, and his first Euro Tour event at the 2017 Dutch Open.

 In 2019, Chinakhov would reach the final of the 2019 Leende Open, and play Joshua Filler.
 Despite having a two rack advantage at 6–4, Chinakhov would later lose 9–7.